 The analysis in this report is based on a self-administered web survey conducted from Sept.
-26 to Oct.
-23, 2023, among a sample of 1,453 dyads, with each dyad (or pair) comprised of one U.S. teen ages 13 to 17 and one parent per teen.
-The margin of sampling error for the full sample of 1,453 teens is plus or minus 3.2 percentage points.
-The margin of sampling error for the full sample of 1,453 parents is plus or minus 3.2 percentage points.
+18 to Oct.
+10, 2024, among a sample of 1,391 dyads, with each dyad (or pair) comprised of one U.S. teen ages 13 to 17 and one parent per teen.
+The margin of sampling error for the full sample of 1,391 teens is plus or minus 3.3 percentage points.
 The survey was conducted by Ipsos Public Affairs in English and Spanish using KnowledgePanel, its nationally representative online research panel.

 The research plan for this project was submitted to an external institutional review board (IRB), Advarra, which is an independent committee of experts that specializes in helping to protect the rights of research participants.
 The IRB thoroughly vetted this research before data collection began.
-Due to the risks associated with surveying minors, this research underwent a full board review and received approval (Approval ID Proooo73203).
+Due to the risks associated with surveying minors, this research underwent a full board review and received approval (Approval ID Proo0080537).

 KnowledgePanel members are recruited through probability sampling methods and include both those with internet access and those who did not have internet access at the time of their recruitment.
 KnowledgePanel provides internet access for those who do not have it and, if needed, a device to access the internet when they join the panel.
-KnowledgePanel's recruitment process was originally based exclusively on a national random-digit dialing (RDD) sampling methodology.
+KnowledgePanel's recruitment process was originally based exclusively on a national random-digit-dialing (RDD) sampling methodology.
 In 2009, Ipsos migrated to an address-based sampling (ABS) recruitment methodology via the U.S. Postal Service's Delivery Sequence File (DSF).
-The Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.
+The Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.1

 Panelists were eligible for participation in this survey if they indicated on an earlier profile survey that they were the parent of a teen ages 13 to 17.
-A random sample of 3,981 eligible panel members were invited to participate in the study.
-Responding parents were screened and considered qualified for the study if they reconfirmed that they were the parent of at least one child ages 13 to 17 and granted permission for their teen who was chosen to participate in the study.
-In households with more than one eligible teen, parents were asked to think about one randomly selected teen, and that teen was instructed to complete the teen portion of the survey.
+A random sample of 3,233 eligible panel members were invited to participate in the study.
+Responding parents were screened and considered qualified for the study if they reconfirmed that they were the parent of at least one child age 13 to 17 and granted permission for their teen who was chosen to participate in the study.
+In households with more than one eligible teen, parents were asked to think about one randomly selected teen and that teen was instructed to complete the teen portion of the survey.
 A survey was considered complete if both the parent and selected teen completed their portions of the questionnaire, or if the parent did not qualify during the initial screening.